NapoleonWils0n/pilfer/README.md

 mkdir -p ~/bin
 ```

-Copy ffmpeg into the ~/bin directory
+Double click the ffmpeg.dmg file and copy ffmpeg into the ~/bin directory

 If you have ffmpeg installed to another location create a symbolic link to $HOME/bin/ffmpeg the same applies to ffplay and ffprobe